 My initial investment of $10,000 should return $937 total, or a blended interest rate of 9.37%.

 Of course, the timing on these loans wasn’t perfect, so depending on when they funded, my actual returns may be slightly lower.

 The first three are already paying interest, so it’s nice to see that the money is being put to work.
 It will be interesting to see how they end up at maturity.

 I’m a few months into my PeerStreet experiment, and as promised, here’s my first of many updates…

-PeerStreet recently added a new feature which highlights the status of each investment.
-Unfortunately not all of my investments are performing as I would hope.
+PeerStreet recently added a new feature that highlights the status of each investment.
+Unfortunately, not all of my investments are performing as I would hope.

 Three of the four have had no issues, and are performing well with no missed interest payments so far.

 One of the four has been put on notice for late payment in July.
 PeerStreet is working with the borrower to “cure” the loan, which means they are trying to collect past late payments and any associated penalties.

 This is of course concerning since that’s normally how defaults start.
 I’m keeping an eye on it, and hoping they will be able to bring the loan back to performing.
 Should they not be able to do so, it will be interesting to see how their process works.